'Like comfort food': Trailer Park Boys cast reflects on 20 years of life in Sunnyvale | CBC News

 'Like comfort food': Trailer Park Boys cast reflects on 20 years of life in Sunnyvale

-It's been 20 years since the loveable lugs known as the Trailer Park Boys first hit Canadian television.
+It's been 20 years since the lovable lugs known as the Trailer Park Boys first hit Canadian television.

 Set in Nova Scotia's fictional Sunnyvale Trailer Park, the mockumentary focused on the lives of petty criminals Julian, Ricky and Bubbles, their bizarre exploits — which included lots of dope growing and even kidnapping Rita MacNeil on one occasion to help harvest the crop — as well as frequent drug and alcohol consumption.